minershive/hiveon-kb/guides/fh.md

 ---
 title: Farm Hash
 category: Guides
+meta_description: Using the Farm Hash value you can quickly and easily add rigs to your farm in Hive OS.
 ---

 You can find FARM_HASH on the web.
 Using it you can easily add rigs in bulk without creating rigs on the web and getting RIG_ID.
 Hash is unique for each farm.